Online Resources During Long-Distance Learning

 The students will come with their class to my classroom for two guidance lessons each month that will focus on skills to improve their success in learning.
 Individual and small group counseling sessions are also available to cover topics such as using self-control strategies to become a leader, developing positive friendships, advocating for self, and going through transitions/change.

-As a Leader in Me campus, we also help students practice the 7 Habits of Highly Effective Kids.
-The counseling program will incorporate the habits into the character education program at TH Johnson.
 I look forward to watching each child at TH Johnson develop leadership skills so that they can go on to do great things!

 Renee Schneider, M.Ed.